 Established provenance: compiled and interleaved by Rev. Dr. George Ritschel, Sr. in 1661 at Hexham Abbey, Northumberland, UK.
 Ownership was passed down through a series of Rectors and Lecturers at Hexham Abbey, the last known being Rev. Robert Clarke c.1840 (bookplate).
 The Hexham Abbey Bible was likely designed as a gift to Bishop Cosin, exemplifying the word-picture didactic theory of Ritschel’s academic mentor, Jan Amos Comenius (1592-1670).
-But with the publication of the new BCP in early 1662 this Prayer Book Bible was “shelved” in 1662, thus being unused until its discovery in 2012 by Dr. Bruce T. Martin.
-The Hexham Abbey Bible is thus among the very first efforts to put pictures in English Bibles.
+The proposed gift was likely to secure Dr. Ritschel’s job as rector of Hexham Abbey.
+But with the publication of the new BCP in January 1662 this Prayer Book Bible, now obsolete, was “shelved” in 1662, being unused until its re-discovery in 2012 by Dr. Bruce T. Martin.
+The Hexham Abbey Bible is among the very first efforts to put pictures in English Bibles, such things having become legal in England only in 1660.
 For details, see the several BLOGS on this site’s HomePage.
 See also Dr Martin’s Exhibit essay: “Holy Beauty or Unholy Marriage?”

 All engravings are Old Masters in the Northern Renaissance or Netherlandish style.
 Artists include: G. Groenning, J. Sadeler, Marmen Muller, H. Goltzius, J. Wierix, M. de Vos, G. de Jode, J. Stradanus, M. van Heemskerck, P. Galle, P. Furnius, H. Collaert.
 Ask for the complete list.
 Many engravings are FIRST STATE, and some are quite rare (est. value of engravings alone: $40k-$50k).

 After six years of scholarly research the Hexham Abbey Bible was first exhibited to the public in early 2018 at the Hallie Ford Museum of Art, in Salem, OR (USA), under curator and world-renowned scholar Dr. Ricardo De Mambro Santos (expert in the engravings), under the exhibit title “Holy Beauty: Northern Renaissance Engravings Discovered in an Early English Bible.”
-The great importance of the Hexham Abbey Bible is that, to our knowledge, it is the earliest known English Bible to contain picture-engravings (rather than portraits), and the only known English Bible to contain 16th century engravings of any kind [though there are a handful of Bibles c.1660 that contain 17th century engravings].
+The great importance of the Hexham Abbey Bible is that, to our knowledge, it is the earliest known English Bible to contain bound-in picture-engravings (rather than portraits), and the only known English Bible to contain 16th century engravings of any kind [there are a few Bibles c.1660 that contain bound-in 17th century engravings].

 Bible sets in a hand-made, clamshell archival box.
-Dark green buckrum cloth, over boards, with gold-gilted lettering on the spine (Value, $250).
+Dark green buckrum cloth, over boards, with gold-gilted lettering on the spine.

-$75k is guaranteed only until the end of 2019.
-Payment options over time are available.
+Call for payment options over time.
 Consideration will be given to institutions that can exhibit this Bible for public display and for scholarly research.
-This Bible may be hand-delivered to most locations within the USA, Canada, UK, and Europe.
-Other locations considered.
+Bible may be hand-delivered to locations within the USA, Canada, UK, and Europe.
+Other locations may require Buyer pickup.